Earthquakes on April 3, 2026

 121.3 km---✓ ReviewedUSGS →

-A magnitude 4.6 seismic event took place 41 km E of Port-Olry, Vanuatu on April 3, 2026 at 20:08 UTC.
-The event originated approximately 121.3 km below the surface, classifying it as intermediate depth.
+April 3, 2026 brought a magnitude 4.6 earthquake 41 km E of Port-Olry, Vanuatu, logged at 20:08 UTC.
+This was a intermediate depth earthquake, focused at 121.3 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at -14.990°, 167.456°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at -14.990°N, 167.456°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03